Information and Resources

 Mass General Brigham offers convenient, high-quality virtual urgent care services if you an established Mass General Brigham patient in Massachusetts.
-If you have concerns about COVID-19 or COVID-like symptoms, you can virtually and securely connect to a provider.

 In the United States, there have been millions of cases of COVID-19, with many resulting in hospitalization and a percentage of these cases requiring intubation and ventilator support.
 Early studies suggest that approximately 20% of patients who have had intubation or tracheostomy after COVID-19 will have an abnormal laryngeal finding, including vocal fold paralysis and subglottic stenosis (airway narrowing).
 If not treated early, some of these problems can be permanent.